-Open Sight understands the importance of maintaining an active social life, hobbies and interests to avoid feeling isolated and to stay independent.
+Open Sight understands the importance of an active social life, hobbies and interests.
+To support those with, or at risk of, visual impairment we offer:

 Open Sight has a network of clubs and groups across Hampshire which offer an opportunity to meet and socialise with other visually impaired people in the area.